AmaranthineCodices/roact-animate/docs/index.md

 })
 ```

 To start an animation, we call its `Start` method.
-We don't usually need to capture the animation in a variable, so we can just call the return value of `Sequence` directly:
+We don't need to capture the animation in a variable, so we can just call the return value of `Sequence` directly:
 ```lua
 RoactAnimate.Sequence({
 	RoactAnimate(self._position, TweenInfo.new(0.125), self.props.Position - UDim2.new(0, 0, 0, 10)),